Emmersot/first-project/README.md

 ## Description

-A showcase of my skill set so far as a programming portfolio.
+A showcase of my ability to use HTML, CSS, Git

 ## Setup/Installation Requirements